-You explore a website and view the products, and exit the website.
+You explore a website view the products, and exit the website.
 You forget about the products and log on to YouTube.
 There you see the ad for the exact products that you viewed on the website.

 It’s called remarketing.

-When prospects exit the website, Remarketing Lists for Search Ads (RLSAs) helps businesses connect with them.
+When prospects exit the website, Remarketing Lists for Search Ads (RLSAs) help businesses connect with them.
 Google displays remarketing ads to visitors when they search for something on Google.
 These ads are also visible on other websites that prospects browse.

-2. Target New Audience With Similar Audience
+2. Target New Audience With a Similar Audience

 With Google Shopping campaigns, you can set up Similar Audiences.

 With this option, you can attract new prospects to the website.
-It finds people who have similar browsing behavior as business’s RLSAs’ members.
+It finds people who have similar browsing behavior as the business’s RLSAs’ members.

 Using Similar Audience won’t sky-rocket your sales overnight, nope.